kph4m/Calculator-JS/README.md

 # Calculator-JS

-A basic calculator using JavaScript, HTML, and CSS.
+A calculator that can perform basic arithmetic operations.
+Created to learn the basics of JavaScript, HTML, and CSS.

 Link: https://kpham841.github.io/Calculator-JS/